MEDIA76/arcane/README.md

 # Arcane

 Arcane is unconventional, but beautifully intuitive.
-Arcane aims to make simple web prototyping/developing even faster by automating the features you want while making it easier to apply the ones you need, all with just one initial file (~8KB).
+Arcane aims to make simple web prototyping/developing even faster by automating the features you want while making it easier to apply the ones you need, all with just one initial file (9 KB).

 ### Usage